douglashill/douglashill.github.io/Content/follow.md

 ## Feeds

-- [Short format](/micro-feed.json): All posts, but longer articles are just a summary and link.
-This feed is the data source for the social sites above.
-See a preview on my [recent posts page](/recent/).
+- [Short format](/micro-feed.json): All posts, with longer articles as a summary and link.
+This is the data source for the social sites above.
+See a preview on the [recent posts page](/recent/).
-- [Articles](/feed.json): Only longer, more considered posts as seen on my [archive page](/archive/).
+- [Articles](/feed.json): Only longer, more considered posts as seen on the [archive page](/archive/).
 Choose this if you prefer a lower volume.
 - [Everything](/full-feed.json): All the short posts and the full text of longer posts.

 All feeds use [JSON feed](https://www.jsonfeed.org/).